pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

         raise Exception("ConcurrencyError not raised")

-This feature depends on the behaviour of the record manager's ``append()`` method: the event store will raise a ``ConcurrencyError`` if a ``RecordConflictError`` is raised by its record manager.
+This feature depends on the behaviour of the record manager method :class:`~eventsourcing.infrastructure.base.AbstractSequencedItemRecordManager.record_sequenced_items`.
+The event store will raise a :class:`~eventsourcing.exceptions.ConcurrencyError` if a :class:`~eventsourcing.exceptions.RecordConflictError` is raised by its record manager.

 If a command fails due to a concurrency error, the command can be retried with the latest state.
-The ``@retry`` decorator can help code retries on commands.
+The decorator :func:`~eventsourcing.domain.model.decorators.retry` can help code retries on commands.

 .. code:: python